Why We're Staying Open

-When we originally closed last March, we acted in good faith to comply with orders based on the limited information available at the time.
-Over the months since then, it has become apparent that the edicts of the governor of California are not constitutional.
-In fact, the Superior Court of Sutter County has upheld a ruling that the governor overstepped his authority, changing state laws in violation of California’s constitution and trying to re-impose lockdown measures going into the winter.
+When we originally closed a year ago, we acted in good faith to comply with orders based on the limited information available at the time.
+Over the months since then, it was apparent that the edicts of the governor of California are not constitutional.
+In fact, the Superior Court of Sutter County upheld a ruling that the governor overstepped his authority, changing state laws in violation of California’s constitution and trying to re-impose lockdown measures last winter.

 For an in-depth discussion of the Biblical principles touched on above, please read the article by Robb Brunansky from the blog by Alpha & Omega Ministries: It’s Too Risky to Close the Church, July 30, 2020.